Hohner Club Accordions model list

 These are probably the most common of the 2 voice Club accordions.
 These superseded the Modell Victoria The case is an evolution of that model with more integrated sloping bass key arrangement, larger radius on the corners and plastic buttons.
 These are a really nice sounding 2 voice.
 A lot of box for the money.
 These can be converted to standard layout fairly easily.

-There is an alternative model ( a red 12 bass conversion pictured) which i believe may have been made in the Swiss factory, the reeds are higher quality hohner reeds the mechanisms are Hohner but the construction is very different to the German version and the style is definitely of the later model
+There is an alternative model ( a red three row 12 bass conversion pictured) which i believe may have been made in the Swiss factory, the reeds are higher quality hohner reeds the mechanisms are Hohner but the construction is very different to the German version and the style is definitely of the later model

 Club 1B